Belgian F1 Grand Prix

 Social Conventions: Knowing which language to speak where can be tricky.
 Avoid speaking Dutch in Wallonia and French in Flanders.
 Most locals are laidback, but it can cause offence if you get it wrong in some circles.
 If in doubt, speak English.
 Outside of business transactions, it’s customary to kiss three times on alternate cheeks.
 Guests should bring flowers, or a small present, for the hostess if they’re invited for a meal and it is customary to wish everyone bon appetit/eet smakelijk at the start of a meal.
 Dress is similar to other Western nations: jeans and a smart top suffices for most occasions, including nights out.
 Smoking is banned in venues where food is served.

-Head of Government: Prime Minister Elio Di Rupo since 2011.
+Head of Government: Prime Minister Charles Michel since 2014.

 Head of State: King Philippe since 2013.